What to Visit in Palermo

 It is literally impossible not to visit the main temple of Palermo.
 Inside you will get through the pretty three-arched portico of Gambar, dating back to the 15th century.

-From an architectural point of view, the main, western, facade of the cathedral is very interesting.
+From an architectural point of view, the main, western, facade of the cathedral is especially interesting.
 It is connected to the bell tower by two arrow-shaped arches thrown across Bonello Street.

-The next item in the daily repertoire is the Palazzo Normani, which you can reach from the cathedral in just a few minutes.
-Both the royal palace itself with the personal apartments of the monarchs, and the pearl of the complex, the Palatine Chapel, require special attention.
+The next item in the daily tourist repertoire is the Palazzo Normani, which can be reached from the Cathedral in just a few minutes.
+Both the Royal Palace itself with the personal apartments of the monarchs, and the pearl of the complex, the Palatine Chapel, require special attention.

 That is, you will have to spend more than 30 minutes inside … in fact, the price of entrance tickets (12 €) insists on it!

 On this, the first day of visiting Palermo can be considered over.
-Unless, of course, you want to consolidate your impressions on an individual city tour or excursion.
-It costs from 130-150 € for 2-3 hours.
+Unless, of course, you want to consolidate your impressions by a group or an individual city tour.
+It costs from 30-40 € for 2-3 hours walk.

 Where to Stay

-We tend to recommend an inexpensive and geographically close to the station hotel Ballarattik.
-Its rooms are quite spacious, each has a balcony and air conditioning, breakfast is served to guests.
+We tend to recommend an inexpensive and situated geographically close to the station hotel Ballarattik.
+Which rooms are quite spacious, each has a balcony and air conditioning, a breakfast is included in the price.

-Even more advantageous, next to the square of the same name, is the B&B Hotel Palermo Quattro Canti.
-It is noticeably more expensive, but has a rooftop terrace with wonderful panoramas.
+Even more advantageous, though located next to the square of the same name the B&B Hotel Palermo Quattro Canti.
+Staying there is noticeably more expensive, but the hotel has a rooftop terrace with wonderful panoramas.

-Hotel Joli is located in an old mansion near the port.
+Also, you can pay attention to the Hotel Joli, which is located in an old mansion near the port.
 Guests praise the beautiful interiors, cleanliness and hospitality of the staff.
 A hearty breakfast is included in the price of the accommodation.

-Since you didn’t see one of the top attractions of Sicily and Palermo itself the day before, you should start with it.
-We are talking about the famous Cathedral of the Nativity of the Virgin in the town of Monreale.
+Since you didn’t visit one of the top attractions of Sicily the day before, you should start from doing it.
+We are talking about the famous Cathedral of the Nativity of the Virgin in the nearby town Monreale.

-Despite the ridiculousness of the distance – just 8 kilometers from the main railway station – getting here by public transport is not easy.
-But, of course, it’s worth a trying.
+Despite the ridiculousness of the distance – just 8 kilometers from the main railway station – getting to Monreale by public transport is not easy.
+But, of course, it’s worth a work.

-A rented car will greatly facilitate the task of delivering yourself there and back.
+A rented car will greatly facilitate the task of delivering tourists there and back.
 But driving in Sicily can hardly be called a pleasure.

-The rest of the day can be devoted to city museums.
-For example, archaeological – Antonio Salinas.
-In its way, one of the best not only in Italy, but in general in Europe.
+The rest of the second day you can devote to Palermo’s museums.
+For example, to the top one – “Antonino Salinas” Regional Archaeology Museum.
+In its way, it’s one of the best museums not only in Italy, but in general in Europe.

-It is closed on Mondays, an adult ticket costs only 3 €!
+“Antonino Salinas” closed on Mondays and August 16, an adult ticket costs only 7 €!

 Day 3

-We recommend spending it on sightseeing around Palermo.
+We recommend spending on sightseeing nearby Palermo.
 Both on independently developed routes, and together with an organized excursion.

-Again, you can easily spend the day relaxing on the beach – the same Mondello beach is widely known outside of Sicily.
+Again, you can easily spend the day relaxing on the beach – the same Mondello is widely known outside of Sicily

 No doubt, in the summer months there is very little free space on it.
 But having visited Sicily in September on weekdays, you may well enjoy the sea and the sun in a not too numerous company.